Miatta Fahnbulleh (singer)

 Miatta Fahnbulleh is a Liberian singer and social activist.
 As of May 2017, she was the interim coordinator of Concerned Citizens to Protect the Constitution.

 Early life

-Born and raised in Monrovia, Fahnbulleh is the daughter of Liberian politician and diplomat H. Boimah Fahnbulleh, Sr. and women's advocate and one-time Liberia's Goodwill Ambassador for Maternal and Child Health Mary Brownell.
+Born and raised in Monrovia, Fahnbulleh is the daughter of H. Boimah Fahnbulleh, Sr, a politician and diplomat, and Mary Brownell, a women's advocate and one-time Liberia's Goodwill Ambassador for Maternal and Child Health.
 She is the elder sister to Henry Boimah Fahnbulleh, Jr., a former Foreign Minister and National Security Adviser.
+British Labour Co-op member Miatta Fahnbulleh is her niece and namesake.

 Fahnbulleh graduated from high school in Sierra Leone, where her father was ambassador from Liberia.
 She wanted to be a singer, but social obstacles in her home country against women performing in public venues led her to seek opportunities elsewhere.
 She attended junior college in Kenya, returning to Liberia after dropping out.
 After singing for a time in Monrovia, she then left for the United States in 1968 to study journalism.